Chapter 32 - Environmental Impact Statement (EIS)

 - Lead agencies must collaborate with participating agencies, at appropriate times during the study process, on the appropriate methodologies and level of detail of analysis to be used.
 Note: This does not require concurrence (23 USC 139).

-- Lead agencies must consider and respond to comments received from participating agencies on matters within the special expertise or jurisdiction of those agencies.
+- Lead agencies must 1) obtain the comments of any federal agency that has jurisdiction by law or special expertise with respect to any environmental impact involved or is authorized to develop and enforce environmental standards (40 CFR 1503.1) and 2) consider and respond to comments received from participating agencies on matters within the special expertise or jurisdiction of those agencies (23 USC 139).

-- To the maximum extent practicable and consistent with federal law, all federal permits and reviews for a project shall rely on a single environmental document prepared under the National Environmental Policy Act (NEPA) under the leadership of the lead agency (OFD).
+- To the maximum extent practicable and consistent with federal law, all federal permits and reviews for a project shall rely on a single environmental document prepared under the National Environmental Policy Act (NEPA) under the leadership of the lead agency 40 CFR 1501.7)).

 - To the maximum extent practicable, the lead agency shall develop a single document that consists of a final EIS and a Record of Decision (ROD) (23 USC 139).